Why square shapes aren’t always the right choice.

 Let’s start applying the right pruning techniques, so pollinators, birds and other natural friends have a chance to visit the shrubs.
 Let’s start pruning according to the plan’t natural growth habit.

 We CAN shape, give our shrubs the forms that we desire, but why do we need to train them into stiff balls and sharp squares and hedges?
 Why train them to have impenetrable outside layers?
 Why not shape them a little softer, with a little more understanding of how the individual grows?

 Gardeners, home owners, mayors – pruners – of southern French villages have mercy.
 Neatly pruned shrubs and hedges need their habitat to be appropriate – a stately home, a classic or contemporary villa, a manor even.
-So, if you love topiary and neatly pruned shrubs, Versailles please!
+So, if you love ultimate perfection with pruned shrubs, if you love hedges, Versailles please!

 In all other cases, more balance please.